BMus (Hons), MPerf, MA, ArtDip

-Yuanwei is an RCM studentship holder, working towards his PhD degree in the Royal College of Music, supervised by Ivan Hewett, Dr Natasha Loges, and Prof Catherine Tackley.
-Yuanwei’s musicological research is centred on the piano compositions of Alexis Weissenberg and aims to explore and discuss the issues regarding the cultural-historical and stylistic interpretation of Weissenberg’s musical works.
+Yuanwei is an RCM studentship holder, working towards his PhD degree in the Royal College of Music.
+Yuanwei’s musicological research is centered on the piano compositions of Alexis Weissenberg and aims to explore and discuss the issues regarding the cultural-historical and stylistic interpretation of Weissenberg’s musical works.
 Yuanwei’s supervisory team is directed by Ivan Hewett.

 In 2017 Yuanwei obtained his Master of Performance degree from the Royal College of Music and the Artist Diploma in Piano Performance in the following year, under the guidance of Norma Fisher and Ashley Wass.
 Yuanwei is a Leverhulme Arts Scholar and was supported by Ms Jean Cater and Professor Gordon Marshall during his Artist Diploma study at the Royal College of Music.
-In 2019 Yuanwei obtained his Master of Arts in Musicology degree from the Royal Birmingham Conservatoire, as the first-ever non-European student to complete this course.
+In 2019 Yuanwei obtained his Master of Arts in Musicology degree from the Royal Birmingham Conservatoire.

 When he was younger, Yuanwei studied the Suo’Na (a Chinese folk instrument) and jazz percussion with his father.
 In recent years Yuanwei has also enjoyed a career as a freelance photographer.

 Faculties / departments: Research